 Access to water also depends on the available surface resources.
 The greater part of this reserve is stored in the Great Lakes.
 But the watersheds of major rivers, present on all the continents including in arid areas, are very important for human societies: the Nile, the Niger are thus real oasis in the desert.

-B – A resource more and more requested but unequally accessible
+B – A more and more requested but unequally accessible resource

-- the growing population, and poor countries where water is not always well distributed, particularly drinking and of good quality;
+- The growing population, and poor countries where water is not always well distributed, particularly drinking and of good quality;

-- the constant increase in the acreage of irrigated farmland.
+- The constant increase in the acreage of irrigated farmland.
 Indeed, the needs in growing food, many States develop intensive agriculture.
 They increasingly use for irrigation allowing to increase crop yields;

-- more a country develops, over its water requirements increase: it is the case of emerging countries and demographic giants such as China and the India.
+- More a country develops, over its water requirements increase: it is the case of emerging countries and demographic giants such as China and the India.
 Due to their way of life and their economic development, the rich countries indeed consume more water than developing countries: in addition to their agricultural consumption, their urban, domestic consumption (drinks, showers, etc.), tourist and industrial (manufacture of energy, etc.) grow.

 II – A controlled resource